Picts: Definitions

+The bulk of written history dates from the seventh century onwards.
+The Irish annalists and contemporary scholars, like Bede, use "Picts" to describe the peoples under the Verturian hegemony.
+This encompassed most of Scotland north of the Forth-Clyde isthmus and to the exclusion of territory occupied by Dál Riata in the west.
+To the south lay the Brittonic kingdom of Strathclyde, with Lothian occupied by Northumbrian Angles.
+The use of "Picts" as a descriptive term continued to the formation of the Alpínid dynasty in the ninth century, and the merging of the Pictish Kingdom with that of Dál Riata.

 Etymology

-The Latin word Picti first occurs in a panegyric, a formal eulogising speech from 297 and is most commonly explained as meaning "painted" (from Latin pingere 'to paint'; pictus, 'painted', cf. Greek πυκτίς pyktis, 'picture').
+The Latin word Picti first occurs in a panegyric, a formal eulogising speech from 297 and is most commonly explained as meaning 'painted' (from Latin pingere 'to paint'; pictus, 'painted', cf. Greek πυκτίς pyktis, 'picture').
 This is generally understood to be a reference to the practice of tattooing.
-Tattooing is understood to have been practised by the Caledonians at the time of the campaign of Septimius Severus in 208, as reported by Herodian.
 Claudian, in his account of the Roman commander Stilicho, written around 404, speaks of designs on the bodies of dying Picts, presumably referring to tattoos or body paint.
 Isidore of Seville reports in the early seventh century that the practice was continued by the Picts.
-While this seems logical, an alternative suggestion is that the Latin Picti was derived from a native form, perhaps related etymologically to the Gallic Pictones.
+An alternative suggestion is that the Latin Picti was derived from a native form, perhaps related etymologically to the Gallic Pictones.

 The Picts were called Cruithni in Old Irish and Prydyn in Old Welsh.
 These are lexical cognates, from the proto-Celtic *kwritu 'form', from which *Pretania (Britain) also derives.
 Pretani (and with it Cruithni and Prydyn) is likely to have originated as a generalised term for any native inhabitant of Britain.
 This is similar to the situation with the Gaelic name of Scotland, Alba, which originally seems to have been a generalised term for Britain.
 It has been proposed that the Picts may have called themselves Albidosi, a name found in the Chronicle of the Kings of Alba during the reign of Máel Coluim mac Domnaill.